- The payroll process

 In Belgium, the calculation of wages

-is in most cases the responsibility of the payroll provider to which you are attached.
-Are you, as an HR manager or business manager, interested in how it all works?
-Then you came to right place.
-First we'll teach you the tricks of the trade, then we'll go deeper into some crucial aspects.
+is in most cases the responsibility of the social secretariat to which you are attached.
+Are you, as an HR manager or business owner, interested in how it all works?
+First, we teach you the tricks of the trade, then we go deeper into some crucial aspects.